If you have a complaint, please take time to tell us about it. If we are doing something wrong or badly, it is important to us that we improve

 Within 14 days of you making a formal complaint, you will receive a letter acknowledging the complaint and telling you about our procedures.
 A copy of this guide will also be sent to you, if you do not already have one.
-This is stage one of our formal procedure.

 The department manager, or a more senior manager, will investigate the complaint.
 As part of the investigation, it may be necessary to talk to other staff or members of the public who may have further information.
 A meeting will be held with those staff that were involved in the situation or event you have complained about.
 If external suppliers were involved, they will also have an opportunity to attend this meeting and supply evidence.

 Within 30 days, the department manager will write to you, telling you the results of the investigation.
 If there is a difficulty with the investigation, or staff disciplinary action has to be taken before the investigation can be completed, you will receive a letter explaining the situation.
 These may have to be dealt with before the investigation into your complaint can continue.

 If your complaint has highlighted changes that need to be made, Epilepsy Action will take the necessary steps to make suitable changes.

 If your complaint involves a fundraising matter, our complaints procedure follows the standards required by the Fundraising Regulator.
 The regulator will be told general details about your complaint, but you will not be identified.